Mitigation Strategies for the 2022-2023 School Year

 Killip starts at 8:20 am, Leupp starts at 8:00 am, Puente de Hózhó starts at 7:50 am

 Virtual Course Options

-Students requesting virtual coursework can enroll in The Flagstaff Online Academy school for K-4 or the Northern Arizona Distance Learning Academy (NADL) that serves grades 5-12 students.
-Students interested in returning to in person learning can do so at quarterly intervals or with prior administrative approval.
+Students requesting virtual coursework can enroll in Northern Arizona Distance Learning (NADL), which serves grades 5-12 students.
+Students interested in returning to learning in-person can do so at quarterly intervals or with prior administrative approval.

 Student Technology Access

 Each FUSD student will be given a school-issued iPad for them to use during the school year.
 Students with Wifi connectivity issues can reach out to school librarians or school administration to discuss available options for students.

 Increases in COVID Cases:

 The Flagstaff Unified School District Governing Board may implement additional mitigation strategies in the event that COVID-19 cases increase in our community and in our schools.